rosell-dk/webp-convert/docs/v2.0/converting/introduction-for-converting.md

 As unnecessary large conversions are rarely desirable, this library per default sets *near-lossless* to 60.
 To disable near-lossless, set it to 100.

+When compressing the image above (231 kb) to lossless, it compressed to 156 kb when near-lossless is set to 100.
+Setting near-lossless to 60 gets the size down to 110 kb while still looking great.

 You can read more about the near-lossless mode [here](https://groups.google.com/a/webmproject.org/forum/#!topic/webp-discuss/0GmxDmlexek)

 ### Alpha-quality
 All converters, except *gd* and *ewww* supports "alpha-quality" option.
 This allows lossy compressing of the alpha channel.

 As unnecessary large conversions are rarely desirable, this library per default sets *alpha-quality* to 85.
 Set it to 100 to achieve lossless compression of alhpa.

+Btw, the image above gets compressed to 68 kb with alpha quality set to 100.
+Surprisingly, it gets slightly larger (70 kb) with alpha quality set to 85.
+Setting alpha quality to 50 gets it down to merely 35 kb - about half - while still looking great.

 You can read more about the alpha-quality option [here](https://developers.google.com/speed/webp/docs/cwebp)